drago-ex/generator/readme.md

 ## Generator settings

-All settings of entities and data form can be found in
+All settings of entities and data form can be found in Options.php

 https://github.com/drago-ex/generator/blob/master/src/Drago/Generator/Options.php#L19